Introduction of Balance Sheet Equation

 - Liquidity: The balance sheet reflects how the company can pay its short-term obligations.

-- Universal application: The balance sheet equation is applicable everywhere, which makes regulators, companies, and the public to understand the financial statements of any company.
+- Universal application: The balance sheet equation is applicable everywhere, which makes regulators, companies, and the public understand the financial statements of any company.

 Advantages